 After 'Leon' Michael wrote, associate-produced and co-directed (with Robert Sherwin) the American comedy DIRTY LAUNDRY, sold internationally through Trident Releasing.
 "A delicious comedy" - Glasgow Herald, "Outrageous and wry... a comedy with some bite" - Time Out, New York.
 "Smart, fast and funny" - London Film Festival.
 "Transmits a genuine sense of pain, confusion and absurdity" - Time Out, London.

-Michael is mainly engaged in the art of script development... otherwise known as re-writing.
-He currently has three feature screenplays shuffling shoulders on his laptop...
+Michael either works on the scripts of others' film projects, or on his own ones... "... either way, it's all about the glorious self-flagellation of re-writing."
+He currently has three feature screenplays promisingly itching on his laptop...
 THE VISA, THE HOLY COW and FLY ME TO DUNOON.